How to Download YouTube Subtitles as Text & Transcript Files

 - Affordable

-Using Rev’s subtitle services before you upload your video to YouTube is your best option, although you can certainly create the text after it’s been shared on the platform.
+Using Rev’s subtitling services before you upload your video to YouTube is your best option, although you can certainly create the text after it’s been shared on the platform.

-For videos that are already created and uploaded, you can get an accurate transcript by going to the Rev transcription page and choosing between human and AI-generated text.
-The human-generated text is up to 90% accurate, while the AI-generated text is up to 80%.
+For videos that are already created and uploaded, you can get an accurate transcript by using Rev’s Human or AI Transcription services.
+Both offer unmatched accuracy, low costs, and lightning fast turnaround times.
 Pick the option that fits your budget and timeline.

 If the YouTube video is public, you can simply paste the URL to the video on the Rev checkout page.
 There’s no need to upload the video itself.
 Rev’s teams will get to work transcribing the audio from the YouTube video and notify when the text file is done.
 You can then use this file for your own uses, or (if you own the video) upload the transcript to the video page for a more accurate account than what the YouTube automated text generates.